Last updated on

 One of my first “complicated” baking ventures was making whoopie pies.
 Now, mind you they aren’t complicated but there are a few extra steps, plus the frosting for the center.
 I came across a recipe that used marshmallows instead of frosting and the simplicity intrigued me.
-It was one of the first recipes I shared online (don’t hold the photos against me!) and I’ve been eagerly waiting for pumpkin season so I could give these Pumpkin Whoopie Pies a try.
+It was one of the first recipes I shared online and I’ve been eagerly waiting for pumpkin season so I could give these Pumpkin Whoopie Pies a try.

 I chose to make a simple cake mix dough for my pumpkin cookies.
 There are many pumpkin cookie recipes floating around that you could use if you’re so inclined, like these pumpkin chocolate chip cookies from Two Twenty One.

 The batter is crazy easy, with just yellow cake mix, canned pumpkin (pumpkin puree, not pie filling), pumpkin pie spice and vegetable oil.
 The result is an incredibly tender, moist cookie that has an intense spiced flavor.
 You could also use a spice cake mix, I just personally like to control the spice.